International Road Transport Operations in Belgium

 - The use of snow chains is advisable in snow/icy conditions

-to drive vehicle, attestation letter and form if there are missing tachograph charts from current period and full explanation.
+- Attestation letter and form if there are missing tachograph charts from the current period and full explanation.

 British Embassy